P

 Socialized Patterdale Terriers are well-behaved around children as well as adults in a family.
 Though they like to be on the move, these dogs have also been known to snuggle on the sofa with their owner.

 Because Patterdale Terriers bond so strongly with their owners, it is common for these dogs to develop separation anxiety when the owner is away.
-Separation anxiety may present as incessant barking or whining when left alone but can be as severe as household destruction.
+Separation anxiety may present as incessant barking or whining when left alone, but it can be as severe as household destruction.
 The best way to combat separation anxiety is by leaving your dog alone in a room for increasingly long increments of time while you are still in the house, making sure to keep loved, chewable toys in the room with your pet.
 Toys such as Kongs or Licking Mats filled with a tasty treat may help keep your dog distracted when you are away.

-How to Take Care of Patterdale Terrier
+How to Take Care of a Patterdale Terrier

 It is always important for a dog owner to understand the grooming, diet, exercise, and health requirements of a breed before keeping a dog as a pet.
 Here are some tips for Patterdale Terrier care.

-The Best Dog Food for Patterale Terriers
+The Best Dog Food

 Puppies and adult Patterdale Terriers have different diets to address their unique nutritional needs.
 Check out some elements of this breed’s diet.

 Patterdale Terrier puppy food: Tissue, muscle, joint, and cartilage growth are all supported by the lean protein in a puppy’s diet.
-Fat gives this active puppy a good supply of energy while Omega 3 and 6 fatty acids contribute to the healthy development of the puppy’s brain, vision, coat, and skin.
+Fat gives this active puppy a good supply of energy while Omega-3 and 6 fatty acids contribute to the healthy development of the puppy’s brain, vision, coat, and skin.
 These fatty acids can help to fend off cataracts in this breed.
 Calcium contributes to strong teeth, nails, and bones.
 Fiber supports proper digestion along with a fresh supply of water each day.
 Feeding a puppy 3 to 4 small meals each day can provide it with the energy it needs without overfeeding it.
 Owners usually do this until the puppy reaches 6 months old.
 After that, an owner feeds the dog one to two meals per day.

 Patterdale Terrier adult dog food: Protein is an important part of an adult Patterdale Terrier’s diet.
 This nutrient keeps muscles and joints in good condition.
 Fat is essential in an adult dog’s diet, but it should be limited to avoid obesity in this small breed.
-Omega 3 fatty acids can help to fend off arthritis and maintain good cognitive function.
+Omega-3 fatty acids can help to fend off arthritis and maintain good cognitive function.
 Calcium keeps bones and teeth strong in an adult dog.
-Vitamin A contributes to healthy eyes which is especially beneficial in a dog prone to cataracts.
+Vitamin A contributes to healthy eyes, which is especially beneficial in a dog prone to cataracts.

 Maintenance and Grooming